annthurium/expressjs-twilio-verify-starter/readme.md

-## Creating customized user experiences with Express JS and LaunchDarkly segment targeting
+## An example LaunchDarkly ExpressJS app with a signup page

 Example [Express](https://expressjs.com/) app that can be integrated with [LaunchDarkly's Node.js server side SDK](https://docs.launchdarkly.com/sdk/server-side/node-js).
+This app has a signup page so you can try out various authentication-related user flows.

 ### How to get started: